Hip Fracture ORIF

 When a hip fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a hip fractures specialist who provides detailed examination and care for patients with hip fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a hip fractures specialist who provides detailed examination and care for patients with hip fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Signs and Symptoms of Hip Fractures

 The signs and symptoms of hip fractures include:

 - Pain in the groin or outer upper thigh

 - Shortening of the injured leg

 - Outward or inward turning of the foot and knee of the injured leg

 The diagnosis of a hip fracture is based on a thorough physical examination performed by Dr. Okoroha.
 Most often your physician can determine that you have sustained a hip fracture based on the abnormal position of your hip and leg and your symptoms.
 Your physician normally will order an X-ray to confirm the fracture and its position.
 If the X-ray fails to reveal the fracture, then an MRI or bone scan may be ordered to confirm the presence of a hairline fracture.

 Since ORIF is often employed to treat severe fractures, it typically takes place as an emergency procedure.
 Prior to surgery, you may have: